Orzelius/talos/website/content/v1.9/reference/cli.md

 ### Options

 ```
   -f, --force                              force deletion of cluster directory if there were errors
   -h, --help                               help for destroy
-      --save-cluster-logs-archive-path string   save cluster logs archive to the specified file on destroy
       --save-support-archive-path string   save support archive to the specified file on destroy
 ```

 ### Options inherited from parent commands